Cheesy, Summer Squash Casserole! Loads of zucchini in the best lighter fare comfort food dish.

 I had originally posted about this recipe over on Peaks & Harbours sometime ago, but I wanted to switch it up and give it a new one pot face-lift with less steps to save time (it is summer after all).

-- 454 gr / 1 lbs pasta, any shape will do, but think bow-tie, penne, etc.
+- 1 lbs (454 grams) pasta, any shape will do, but think bow-tie, penne, etc.

 - 1 tbsp olive oil

-- 454 gr / 1 lbs ground chicken, pork, or turkey
+- 1 lbs (454 grams) ground chicken, turkey or pork

 - 1 medium yellow (cooking) onion

-- 1.5 lbs summer squash, halved lengthwise and sliced thin (about 1/4" thick)
+- 1 1/2 lbs (657 grams) summer squash, halved lengthwise and sliced thin (about 1/4″ thick)

 - 3 tbsp unsalted butter

-- 2 cloves garlic, minced or finely chopped
+- 3 cloves garlic, minced or finely chopped

-- 3 tbsp all-purpose flour
+- 2 tbsp all-purpose flour

 - 1/4 cup chopped flat-leaf parsley, divided

-- 1 tbsp finely chopped mixed herbs of your choice (such as thyme, oregano, basil and mint.
+- 3 tbsp finely chopped mixed herbs of your choice (such as thyme, oregano, basil and mint.
 I used 1/2 tbsp fresh basil and thyme and 1 tsp dried oregano.
 Use dried if you need to, just reduce the overall amount as dried is stronger)

-- 3/4 cup finely grated parmesan or aged pecorino romano cheese, divided
+- 3/4 cup finely grated parmesan or aged pecorino romano cheese, divided (optional*)

-- 115 gr / 4 oz. mozzarella, cut into small cubes
+- 4 oz.
+(115 grams) mozzarella, cut into small cubes or sliced

-- In a large pot, cook the pasta according to package directions, stopping 2 minutes before the directed time.
+In a large pot, cook the pasta according to package directions, stopping 2 minutes before the directed time.
 Drain and set aside.

-- Meanwhile, preheat oven to 400° F.
+Meanwhile, preheat oven to 400° F.

-- In the same large pot (or using a different one to save cooking time), heat olive oil over medium-high heat.
+In the same large pot (or using a different one to save cooking time), heat olive oil over medium-high heat.
 Add ground meat and cook, stirring and breaking up with the back of a wooden spoon.
 Add chopped onion after 3-4 minutes and cook until meat is browned through and onion has softened, about 3-4 minutes longer.
 Season lightly with salt and pepper.

-- Add squash and cook, stirring only 1-2 times until squash is browned.
+Add squash and cook, stirring only 1-2 times until squash is browned.
 Add garlic and pinch of red pepper flakes and cook for 1 more minute.
 Add lemon juice.

-- Add butter and once melted, sprinkle with flour and stir to coat meat and squash.
-Very slowly, add milk (as in 1-2 tbsp to start with) and stir in so flour absorbs the milk., until all milk has been fixed with flour and a thick sauce is created.
+Add butter and once melted, sprinkle with flour and stir to coat meat and squash.
+Very slowly, add milk (as in 1-2 tbsp to start with) and stir in so flour absorbs the milk, until all milk has been fixed with flour and a thick sauce is created.

-- Stir in all herbs (reserving 2 tbsp parsley) and season to taste with salt and pepper.
+Stir in all herbs (reserving 2 tbsp parsley) and season to taste with salt and pepper.

-- Place all ingredients in a large (or two small) casserole dishes and sprinkle with remaining parmesan and parsley.
+Place all ingredients in a large (or two small) casserole dishes and sprinkle with remaining parmesan and parsley.
 Bake for 15-20 minutes or until top has browned.

-- To freeze: let cool to room temperature and wrap well before transfer to freezer.
+To freeze: let cool to room temperature and wrap well before transfer to freezer.

-- To reheat from frozen: let defrost overnight in fridge and reheat in oven at 325° F for 20-30 minutes.
+To reheat from frozen: let defrost overnight in fridge and reheat in oven at 325° F for 20-30 minutes.